- “Divide and Rule? Separating Wheat from Chaff in Colonial South Asia”

 To be presented at the annual meeting of the Association of Asian Studies (AAS), March 2019 and the University of Chicago’s Comparative Politics Workshop (CPW) , March 2019.

-- Loyalty and Defection in Nationalist Times: The Causal Role of Imperial Magna Cartas
+- “Collaboration and Resistance in Nationalist Times: The Causal Role of Imperial Magna Cartas”

 Variation in agrarian policy across the provinces of colonial India helps explain why nationalist movements were able to mobilize rural populations in some regions while failing to do so in others.

 To be presented at the annual meeting of the Social Science History Association (SSHA), November 2018.
 Presented at the annual meeting of the American Political Science Association (APSA), August 2018, and at the annual meeting of Crossing Disciplinary Boundaries (CDB), September 2018.

 - “‘Political Danger’ and Private Property: Colonial Land Management in 19th Century British India”